Monella is quickly building a reputation as one of the best places to get pizza in Neukölln.

 Monella’s pizzas are as sexy as you’d expect from a place named after one of Italy’s most notoriously sleazy films.

 Much like the film’s protagonist, Lola, Monella teases you constantly with smells, sights and sounds.
 That Neapolitan crust is deliciously soft, fluffy and blackened… just enough… by that huge fiery oven.
 The pizza base is seriously thin yet satisfyingly chewy and, like Lola herself, isn’t as wholesome as it first seems as it’s laden with a world of delicious toppings.
-The Pizza Tropea, one of the pizzas for True Italian Pizza Week, is loaded with caramelised onions and topped with rocket – it’s a porno.
+The Pizza Tropea is loaded with caramelised onions and topped with rocket – it’s a porno.

 Monella keeps things simple.
 All their ingredients come, like the chef, from Naples, so there’s no worries regarding authenticity.
 As well as traditional Neapolitan pizzas, they also serve a deep-fried pizza that showcases the quality of their tomato sauce.